 CHT’s podcast Your Undivided Attention, hosted by CHT co-founders Tristan Harris and Aza Raskin, deeply explores many of the topics in The Social Dilemma.
 Here are just a few of the most relevant episodes:

-As the Campaign Director of Avaaz, Fadi Quran and his team go to great lengths to figure out exactly how social media is being weaponized against vulnerable communities, including those who have no voice online at all.
+Fadi Quran and his team at Avaaz go to great lengths to figure out exactly how social media is being weaponized against vulnerable communities, including those who have no voice online at all.

 Maria Ressa is arguably one of the bravest journalists working in the Philippines today.
 As co-founder and CEO of the media site Rappler, she has withstood death threats, multiple arrests and a rising tide of populist fury that she first saw on Facebook, in the form of a strange and jarring personal attack.